 - Barmouth Beach - The beach is ideal for bathing and water sports.
 Enjoy the golden sands and pristine waters - you might even spot a dolphin.
 If taking in the sights is more your thing, check out the stunning views of Cardigan Bay or the picturesque harbour, nestled in the mouth of the Mawddach estuary.

-- Snowdonia National Park - On the train or on foot, why not take the opportunity to summit Wales' highest mountain, Snowdon?
+- Eryri National Park - On the train or on foot, why not take the opportunity to summit Wales' highest mountain, Yr Wyddfa?
 There are over 90 other peaks and 100 lakes just waiting to be explored.
-The scenery of Snowdonia is breath-taking to behold.
+The scenery of Eryri is breath-taking to behold.

 - Portmeirion Village - This historic 'ideal village' was built by Welsh architect Clough Williams Ellis and took 48 years to complete.
 The village is famous worldwide for its unique architecture, set in beautiful subtropical gardens.
 There’re also restaurants, shops, hotels and a spa.
 There’s something for everyone to enjoy here.